-To use this intrinsic, your source file must contain #include <arm\compat.h>.
-This is only available for AArch32.
+To use this intrinsic, your source file must contain #include <arm_compat.h>.
+This is only available for targets in AArch32 state.

 The compiler ensures that the stored value of each C object is correct at that point in time and treats the stored value as unknown afterwards.